 Hear Mozart’s Requiem performed in one of South Africa’s oldest Churches

-Back by popular demand, the Cape Town Symphony Choir will be performing Mozart’s Requiem in one of the oldest church buildings in South Africa, the Lutheran Church in Strand Street.
+The Cape Town Symphony Choir will be performing Mozart’s Requiem in one of the oldest church buildings in South Africa, the Lutheran Church in Strand Street.

 Don’t miss the chance to hear this famous, emotionally stirring choral work, which Mozart believed he was writing for his own death.
 The composer did in fact die, at the age of 35, while writing the Requiem, which was finally completed by one of his students.